Zerqz/iptables-vpn-kill/README.md

 # DISCLAIMER:
 You can not hold me accountable for any DMCA notice you might get while using this script.

-These are scripts I use on my own behalf that I find work very well, your mileage may vary.
+Pirating is bad, mmkaayyyy These are scripts I use on my own behalf that I find work very well, your mileage may vary.
 Always make a backup of any existing firewall rules prior to running these scripts, they will DELETE all existing rules.